Sharon McDougall - Updated - 31st January 2024 - 5 minutes to read

 Water bills can be paid monthly, half-yearly (divide your bill by six) or once a year (divide it by 12).

-Payment options for council tax are generally once a year, or over 10 or 12 equal instalments.
+Payment options for council tax are generally once a year, or over 10 or 12 equal instalments from April to January.
 While paying over 10 instalments and having two payment free months a year is tempting, spreading the cost over a full calendar year could ease your cash flow and make budgeting easier.

 All mortgage lenders require buildings insurance, but it’s also important to have contents insurance in the event of a fire, or burglary for example even if you are in rented premises.